Metrist-Software/product-docs/README.md

 #### Tips

 1. Sometimes (such as when vitepress tries to hot-reload your code with broken or partial syntax) the running process may stop.
-I expect vitepress will eventually solve this, but in the meantime, start dev mode again: `yarn dev`.
+Vitepress will eventually solve this, but in the meantime, start dev mode again: `yarn dev`.

 1. It is useful to check that the site builds (successfully) before commiting changes: